 Unfortunately, the knowledge required to navigate the complicated world of food labeling claims is not always easy to obtain.
 If consumers are not provided with clear information on the significance of animal-raising claims such as “free range” and “humanely raised,” they can be easily misled into purchasing a product that is not consistent with their personal values.

 AWI is committed to helping compassionate consumers locate food from animals raised to high-welfare standards, as well as to revealing inaccurate and misleading labeling schemes.

 Many food labels are confusing and some are downright deceptive.
 There are several options for finding higher-welfare animal products.
 The best way for consumers to learn how the animals connected with a particular food item are treated is to visit the farm in question.
 Unfortunately, this is not a realistic option for most people.
 However, most people live in close proximity to a farmers markets where you can meet farmers and learn about their animal-raising practices.

 The next best approach is to choose animal-derived food products that are certified by an independent third party as having come from animals raised on higher-welfare, pasture-based farms.
 If you cannot find higher-welfare products in a store near you, please speak up and tell your local store that you would like to see these products on its shelves.

-Lastly, the Cornucopia Institute’s organic poultry, egg, and dairy scorecards can help you find products from higher-welfare farms.
+Lastly, the Cornucopia Institute’s organic beef, poultry, egg, and dairy scorecards can help you find products from higher-welfare farms.
 The scorecards include links to the farms’ websites to locate where to buy their products.